rlipsc/polymorph/README.md

 Tabulated to the right is a simplified 'quick look' version of the data.

 > Note that 'outliers' in the "Kurtosis/spread" right tabulated data refer to the excess kurtosis.
 Many/few outliers in this case refer to outliers from the normal distribution for this data set.

+The analysis is split into two parts for each component: statistics for out of order accesses as "Fragmentation", and statistics for all memory accesses within the system.

 Here we can see that the fragmentation is not too bad in this system.
 Fragmentation for Comp1 is at just 2%, with only 2 accesses being out of sequence.